hdr-bgnn/BGNN_Snakemake/README.md

    3. Create **Cropped** images of the fish using the bounding box from Metadata (we had 10% increase in size from the original bbox to prevent truncation of the file).
 The code is under [Scripts](https://github.com/hdr-bgnn/BGNN_Snakemake/blob/main/Scripts/Crop_image). **Folder: Cropped/**
    4. **Segmented** traits using code developed by Maruf and reorganize by Thibault [here](https://github.com/hdr-bgnn/BGNN-trait-segmentation/blob/segment_mini).
 Folder Segment/
    5. First version to	Extraction of **morphology** traits, including linear measurements, areas, ratios, and landmarks.
 This part is done in collaboration between Battelle (Meghan, Paula and I) and Yasin.
 The code is under [Scripts](https://github.com/hdr-bgnn/BGNN_Snakemake/blob/main/Scripts/Morphology). **Folder Morphology/Presence, Morphology/Landmark, Morphology/Measure, Morphology/Vis_landmarks**
+For this version the schematic describing the landmarks and measurements are [here](https://github.com/hdr-bgnn/minnowTraits/blob/main/Old_landmark_measure_map/Landmark_Measure.png).
+This an older version of the labels.

 These 4 steps are represented in the following workflow diagram